RedHatInsights/bonfire/README.md

 5. Any image tags you wish to override (optional)
 6. Any parameters you wish to override (optional)

-By default, if app components use `ClowdApp` resources in their templates, then `bonfire` will dynamically load dependencies (see "Dependency Processing" section below)
+By default, if app components use `ClowdApp` resources in their templates, then `bonfire` will dynamically load dependencies (see "Dependency Processing" section)

 ## Using a local config